 Statute of Limitations Under The Colorado Wage Act

-Attorneys’ Fees and Costs Under The Colorado Wage Act
+May an Employee or Employer Recover Attorneys’ Fees and Costs in an action under The Colorado Wage Act?

 Both employees and employers may recover attorneys’ fees and costs as prevailing parties in an action under the Colorado Wage Act.
 If an employee recovers a greater amount than the amount tendered by the employer prior to litigation, then the Court may award the employee reasonable attorneys’ fees and costs.